projectatomic/atomic-site/source/blog/2016-03-11-introducing-atomic-devmode.html.md

   <img src="../../../../images/atomic-devmode-boot.png" width="60%">
 </a>

-**A word of caution:** the GRUB menu timeout has a timeout of 1 second.
+**A word of caution:** the GRUB menu timeout has a timeout of one second.
 Though increasing it would make it easier for people to select a different boot entry, it would also increase the boot up time for every other regular use case.
 If you miss it the first time, simply restart and try again!
 If you're using virt-manager, selecting "Enable boot menu" in the machine's boot options will give you a couple of extra seconds.

-When booted in Developer Mode, cloud-init will be provided with a local datasource that will automatically:
+When booted in Developer Mode, cloud-init will be provided with a local data source that will automatically:

-1. generate a random root password,
+1. Generate a random root password
-2. autologin as root into a [tmux](https://tmux.github.io/) session,
+2. Autologin as root into a [tmux](https://tmux.github.io/) session
-3. pull and start a cockpit/ws container, and
+3. Pull and start a cockpit/ws container
-4. print out all the useful info on the terminal
+4. Print out all the useful info on the terminal

 The benefit of using tmux is its scriptability.
 A custom tmux configuration file is used to provide some easier navigation hotkeys.
 Here is a screenshot of the